 Nurture Passive Candidates to Overcome Bad Timing

-Create a strategy for nurturing passive candidates.
+To be successful, formalize a process for nurturing passive candidates.
 It should be as systematic as your process for active applicants.

-A structured nurturing process overcomes the problem of bad timing.
+Perhaps you’ve previously lost a great hire because of bad timing.
 This is when you lose a superstar because you couldn’t commit at the same time.
 Perhaps a fantastic applicant expressed interest but you didn’t have a position open.
 Or you pursued a person who couldn’t switch jobs at that moment.
+A structured nurturing process overcomes this problem.

-A passive candidate nurturing strategy is part of your yearly hiring plan.
+In addition, a passive candidate nurturing strategy can be part of your yearly hiring plan.

-Your applicant tracking system can help you nurture passive candidates.
+If you have an ATS, by all means, use it nurture passive candidates.
 If you have relationships with a large talent pipeline, you will be in a position to force the timing.
-The more candidates you have engaged with, the greater chance you can find a match when you need to.
+Certainly, the more candidates you have engaged with, the greater chance you can find a match when you need to.

 6 Techniques For Nurturing Passive Candidates